 When I was about to graduate college, my great plan was to make 100 copies of my resume and send them out to all kinds of companies, along with cookie-cutter “To Whom It May Concern” cover letters … and then I waited hopefully.
 And waited.
 And waited.
-Every day I ran down to the mailbox to see who had responded.
+Each morning I ran down to the mailbox to see who had responded.
 The answer was always the same: Nobody!

 I don’t want what happened to me to happen to you.
-So here is what you absolutely need to know to get your job search headed in the right direction.
+So here are some job search basics to help get you headed in the right direction.

-NOTE: I know this is a lot, but keep going.
-What you don’t know you don’t know in job search can hurt you! 🙂
+NOTE: I know this may feel like a lot of steps, but please keep going.
+What you don’t know that you don’t know in job search can hurt you! 🙂

 1. IMPORTANT: Take time to know yourself – That may sound obvious, but don’t blow it off too quickly.
 It’s more critical to a successful job search than you think.
 Not only will you be selling yourself to a potential employer, but you’ll need to know enough about yourself to aim in a direction that makes sense for you and the employer.
 Saves a lot of wasted time for both parties.